Particular/docs.particular.net/servicecontrol/plugins/custom-checks.md

 The result of a custom check is either success or a failure (with a detailed description defined by the developer).
 This result is sent as a message to the ServiceControl queue and status will be shown in the ServicePulse UI.

-NOTE: It is essential that you deploy this plugin to your endpoint in production in order to receive error notifications about the custom check failures in the ServicePulse dashboard.
+NOTE: It is essential that you deploy this plugin to the endpoint in production in order to receive error notifications about the custom check failures in the ServicePulse dashboard.

 ## NuGets